dmitrykarpenko/dmitrykarpenko.github.io/_posts/2018-05-02-when-dynamic-typing-is-better-than-static.md

 ## Objective

-Despite all the above, sometimes dynamically typed languages are indeed more convenient, expressive, or easy to understand - which leads to arguments like "but in `JavaScript` you can do ... [better]".
+Despite all the above, sometimes dynamically typed languages are indeed more convenient, expressive, or easy to understand -- which leads to arguments like "but in `JavaScript` you can do ... [better]".

 Therefore, I want to list such cases - that could either show how specific they are and how they could be worked around or how those are legit examples of how a dynamic language actually does better.

+To make things more interesting, let's take into account that `C#` has [`dynamic`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/dynamic) and [`ExpandoObject`](https://msdn.microsoft.com/en-us/library/system.dynamic.expandoobject(v=vs.110).aspx) which lets us solve inherently dynamic tasks (like receiving objects of different structures on a single REST API endpoint and [probably] converting them to some statically typed objects with a separate logic).
+So, we should consider the cases where a dynamic language is better in general.

 ### Collection operations